Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 "Will You Help Me Repair My Door?"

 Afroman's first move isn't to call a lawyer.
-It's to get behind a microphone.
-He drops a track asking for help fixing the door and gate the deputies destroyed on their way in.
+It's to get behind a mic.
+He drops a track asking for help fixing the door and gate the deputies kicked in.
 The internet shows up.
 People donate.
-The American people repair his door.
+America fixes his door.
 This is the appetizer.
-Nobody knows what's coming next.
+Nobody — and I mean nobody — knows what's coming next.

 Early 2023The Clap-Back